icons8/aitools-docs/docs/swapper.md

 ## What is Face Swapper for?

 Icons8 Face Swapper is a tool that lets you both combine and swap faces and bodies on photos using artificial intelligence.
-For example, you can use it fo:
+For example, you can use it for:
-* face swapping just for fun;
 * making your online identity less recognizable by combining your photos with generated appearances;
+* face swapping for fun.

 ## Uploading